KPI vs Metric: How To Report Your Clients’ Goal Progress

-While there are a number of factors and business metrics that go into keeping clients happy, we can all agree that highlighting your value and how you positively impact a client’s bottom line is a surefire way to make your agency indispensable.
+While several factors go into keeping clients happy, we can all agree that highlighting your value and how you positively impact a client’s bottom line is a surefire way to make your agency indispensable.

 Metrics vs KPIs Graphic